Observation of $\bar{\Lambda}p\to K^{+}\pi^{+}\pi^{-}\pi^{0}$ and $\bar{\Lambda}p\to K^{+}\pi^{+}\pi^{-}2\pi^{0}$

 Equation~\ref{equ:crosssection} shows that the uncertainties related to the ST efficiency cancel.
 The sources of the systematic uncertainties are summarized in Table~\ref{tab:systematic}.
 Each of them is described in the following.

-The uncertainties arising from the tracking and PID are both 1.0\% per pion or kaon track~\cite{BESIII:2018ldc, BESIII:2024nif}, and the uncertainty due to $\pi^0$ reconstruction is 1.0\% per $\pi^0$~\cite{BESIII:2023ldd}.
+The uncertainties arising from the tracking and PID are both 1.0\% per pion or kaon track~\cite{BESIII:2018ldc, BESIII:2024nif}, and the uncertainty due to $\pi^0$ reconstruction is 1.0\% per $\pi^0$~\cite{BESIII:2023ldd, BESIII:2023drj}.
 The uncertainty associated with the ST signal shape of the $RM_{\Lambda}$ distribution is estimated by changing the model from the Gaussian-convolved MC shape to the bare MC shape, and the uncertainty from the ST background shape is evaluated by replacing the third-order Chebyshev polynomial with a second-order one.
 The resulting changes in the measured cross sections are taken as the systematic uncertainties due to the ST signal and background shapes, amounting to 1.3\% and 1.1\%, respectively, for all signal processes.
 To investigate the uncertainties associated with the $R_{xy}$ and $p_{\rm oil}$ requirements, the selection criteria are varied over a range of values, and the resulting impact on the cross sections is negligible.
 To estimate the uncertainties from the SA signal shapes of the $M_{K^+\pi^+\pi^-k\pi^0}$ and $M_{K^+\pi^0}$ distributions, the model is changed from the Gaussian-convolved MC shape to the bare MC shape.
 The uncertainties associated with the SA background shapes for non-resonant channels($k=1,2,3$) are evaluated by replacing the first-order Chebyshev polynomial with a constant shape, which turn out to be negligible.
 For the $\sigma_{\bar{\Lambda} p \to K^{*}(892)^{+}\pi^+\pi^-}$ measurement, the background shape is replaced by two alternatives: a third-order Chebyshev polynomial, and the $M_{K^+\pi^0}$ distribution from PHSP $\bar{\Lambda} p \to K^{+}\pi^+\pi^-\pi^0$ MC.
 The larger of the resulting differences in the measured cross sections with respect to the nominal value is taken as the corresponding uncertainty.
 The systematic effect of the interaction-point position in the MC simulation is found to be negligible by shifting it by $\pm 0.2$~cm from the nominal position.
 In the MC generator, the value of the angular-distribution parameter $\alpha$ from Ref.~\cite{BESIII:2022qax} is used.
 To estimate its uncertainty, we vary $\alpha$ by $\pm 1\sigma$ and take the largest change in the detection efficiency as the systematic uncertainty.
 In the nominal solution, the signal efficiency for the $k=1$ channel is determined using a PHSP $K^+\pi^+\pi^-\pi^0$ MC sample.
 To assess the impact of the intermediate $K^{*}(892)^{+}$ component on the efficiency, we construct a mixed sample by combining PHSP $K^+\pi^+\pi^-\pi^0$ MC with $K^{*}(892)^+\pi^+\pi^-$ MC.
+The ratio between these two MC samples is set according to their measured nominal cross sections when generating the mixed sample.
 The difference between the nominal efficiency and that from the mixed sample, 2.1\%, is assigned as the systematic uncertainty.
-The limited sample size of the MC samples are also considered as a source of systematic uncertainty.
+The limited sample sizes of the MC samples are also considered a source of systematic uncertainty.
 All systematic uncertainties are summarized in Table~\ref{tab:systematic}, and the total systematic uncertainty is obtained by adding the individual components in quadrature.